wiesykm/Allora_HyperLiquid_AutoTradeBot/README.md

-# 🚀 AlloraNetwork HyperLiquid Auto Trading Bot
+# 🚀 AlloraNetwork, HyperLiquid & DeepSeek AI Auto Trade Bot

-This project implements the **[AlloraNetwork](https://www.allora.network/) inference** to enable **automatic trading** on the decentralized exchange [HyperLiquid](https://hyperliquid.gitbook.io/hyperliquid-docs).
-The bot uses AI-driven predictions from AlloraNetwork to make informed trading decisions based on customizable strategies. 📈🤖
+Welcome to the **AlloraNetwork HyperLiquid Auto Trading Bot**!
+This project leverages **[AlloraNetwork](https://www.allora.network/) inference** to enable **automatic trading** on the decentralized exchange [HyperLiquid](https://hyperliquid.gitbook.io/hyperliquid-docs).
+The bot uses AI-driven predictions from AlloraNetwork, combined with **DeepSeek AI trade validation**, to make informed trading decisions based on customizable strategies. 📈🤖

+By default, the bot uses a **volatility-based strategy**, but you can define your own custom strategy to suit your trading preferences.

+---

 ## 🛠️ Prerequisites

+Before you get started, make sure you have the following:

 1. **HyperLiquid Account**:
-   - Create an account on HyperLiquid.
+   - Create an account on [HyperLiquid](https://hyperliquid.gitbook.io/hyperliquid-docs).
    - Set up your **Vault** for trading.
 2. **API and Wallet Setup**:
    - Go to **More Options** > **API** in HyperLiquid.
    - Generate your **Private Key** and **Wallet Address**.
    - 🔒 Record this information securely.
 3. **Allora API Key**:
-   - Create an API key from [Upshot Developer Portal](https://developer.upshot.xyz/).
+   - Create an API key from the [Upshot Developer Portal](https://developer.upshot.xyz/).
+4. **DeepSeek API Key**:
+   - Obtain your [DeepSeek API](https://deepseek.com/) key for AI-powered trade validation.

 <img src="https://github.com/HarbhagwanDhaliwal/Allora_HyperLiquid_AutoTradeBot/blob/5f815d3fb8de1fc98c5c49f6a041dedab476ce07/hyper_api.jpeg" alt="HyperLiquid API Setup" width="500"/>

+---

 ## 🚀 Installation